 - They should be able to suggest where you should advertise, how much you should spend and how to evaluate the success of your advertising.

-- Ask them to confirm that they would pass media buying discounts on to you.
+- Ask them to confirm that they will pass media buying discounts on to you.